Tapioca: Preparation

-Commercially, the starch is processed into several forms: hot soluble powder, meal, pre-cooked fine or coarse flakes, rectangular sticks, and spherical "pearls."
-Pearls are the most widely available shape; sizes range from about 1 mm to 8 mm in diameter, with 2–3 mm being the most common.
+Commercially, the starch is processed into several forms - hot soluble powder, meal, cooked fine or coarse flakes, rectangular sticks, and spherical "pearls".
+Pearls are the most widely available shape; sizes range from about 1–8 mm in diameter, with 2–3 mm being the most common.

 Flakes, sticks, and pearls must be soaked well before cooking to rehydrate, absorbing water up to twice their volume.
 After rehydration, tapioca products become leathery and swollen.
 Processed tapioca is usually white, but sticks and pearls may be colored.
 Traditionally, the most common color applied to tapioca has been brown, but recently pastel colors have been available.
-Tapioca pearls are generally opaque when raw but become translucent when cooked in boiling water.
+Tapioca pearls are generally opaque when raw, but become translucent when cooked in boiling water.

 Brazil, Thailand, and Nigeria are the world's largest cassava producers.
-Currently, Thailand accounts for about 60 percent of worldwide exports.
+In 2010, Thailand accounted for about 60% of worldwide exports.

 Storage

-When roots are sold to processing factories, they must be processed within 24 hours of harvest to ensure raw material freshness and prevent microflora growth.
+When roots are sold to processing factories, they must be processed within 24 hours of harvest to ensure raw material freshness and prevent microbial growth.
 This would be observed as brown-black discolorations in a freshly broken root.

 All process water streams contain some amount of sulfur dioxide to control the growth of microbes.
 Dried starch provides a shelf-stable product.
-For example, uncooked, dried tapioca pearls have at least a 2-year shelf life stability, whereas freshly cooked pearls may last ten days in the refrigerator.
-This difference is accounted to the water activity difference between the dried and wet product, the latter introducing a much more favorable condition for microbes to grow.
+For example, uncooked, dried tapioca pearls have at least a 2-year shelf life, whereas freshly cooked pearls may last 10 days in the refrigerator.
+This difference is attributed to the water activity difference between the dried and wet product, the latter introducing a much more favorable condition for microbes to grow.